ksantosh464/DrupalGCP/README.md

 2. Go to [GCP App Engine Page](https://console.cloud.google.com/appengine) --> Versions

-3. Click on the version v1 and you should be able to see the druapl site on GCP App Engine
+3. Click on the version v1 and you should be able to see the Drupal site on GCP App Engine